Tuesday, November 28, 2023

 Icons

-Hall was summoned to Selma, Alabama, a year later during a period of violence.
+A year later, Hall was summoned to Selma, Alabama, during a period of violence.
 Before her arrival, SNCC field secretary Bernard Lafayette was severely beaten and jailed.
 It all came to a head in 1965, when demonstrators, attempting to cross the Pettus Bridge on their way to Montgomery to dramatize discrimination, were savagely attacked by State patrolmen, known as Bloody Sunday.
 It profoundly affected Hall, who found it hard to believe people could be so cruel.

-After careful consideration, Hall returned North and earned a Master of Divinity, Master of Theology, and Ph.D. from Princeton Theological Seminary in New Jersey "after many years of wrestling with a calling to the ministry."(4) She became one of the first women ordained in the American Baptist Association, and served on the faculty of United Theological Seminary in Dayton, Ohio, "eventually becoming dean of African American Studies and director of the school's Harriet Miller Women's Center."(5) In 1978, she assumed the role of pastor of Mt.
+After weighing her options, Hall returned North and earned a Master of Divinity, Master of Theology, and Ph.D. from Princeton Theological Seminary in New Jersey "after many years of wrestling with a calling to the ministry."(4) She became one of the first women ordained in the American Baptist Association, and served on the faculty of United Theological Seminary in Dayton, Ohio, "eventually becoming dean of African American Studies and director of the school's Harriet Miller Women's Center."(5) In 1978, she assumed the role of pastor of Mt.
 Sharon Baptist in Philadelphia.

 Sources: Historical records, Wikipedia